Apr

-Facebook, A Great Portfolio Solution: by Joseph Cristina
+Facebook, A Great Portfolio Solution

 Photo Blogs, Flickr and portfolio specific web solutions are a great away for us professional photographers to display our work to the masses but how effective are they and are there alternatives?
 Many of us, myself included, started out posting portfolio images to a website or photo blog and found that the amount of comments or responses have greatly diminished.
 Flickr is still a great place to show off your work and receive feedback but how about the Social Network, Facebook?